zeitgeistpm/zeitgeist-subsquid/README.md

 # Run existing migrations onto database
 yarn db:migrate

 # Now you can start processing chain data
-yarn processor:start
+yarn processor:resume

-# If `yarn indexer:local` is used for indexer, processor is started this way
+# If `yarn indexer:start` is used for indexer, processor is started this way
 # Will override following environment variables:
 #  - WS_NODE_URL
 #  - IPFS_CLIENT_URL
 #  - INDEXER_ENDPOINT_URL
-yarn processor:start:local
+yarn processor:local:start

 # Following will start services for processor, reset database, run migrations and start processor (testnet only)
-yarn processor:deploy
+yarn processor:start

 # The above command will block
 # Open a separate terminal and launch the graphql server to query the processed data